kest-cloud/photo_view/README.md

 It also can show any widget instead of an image, such as Container, Text or a SVG.

-Even though being super simple to use, PhotoView is extremely customizable though its options and the controllers.
+Even though being super simple to use, PhotoView is extremely customizable through its options and the controllers.

 ## Installation